What do traditional lean thinking and LeanUX have in common?

-WE: Over the last few years the LeanUX community has emerged, together with the lean startup community, and we have noticed that all these communities of practice share a lot of commonality.
+Will Evans: Over the last few years the LeanUX community has emerged, together with the lean startup community, and we have noticed that all these communities of practice share a lot of commonality.
 Ours [LeanUX] is very vibrant and new, but these people didn’t understand the origins and general principles of lean.

 We looked to find ways to see each other’s communities and share ideas, to make connections so that we could all learn from each other and benefit.
 The LeanUX community focuses on customer research and understanding and validating what customer value is, and we have been able to bring that into the lean community.
 At the same time, they have taught us a lot, especially around managing our flow, thinking in terms of cycle times, reducing batches, constantly looking for kaizen, etc. There is a lot of common, but I think it is the differences that we learn most from.

 PL: Another immediate connection that comes to mind is between LeanUX and lean product and process development (LPPD) – can we have an example of something the two communities have in common?